openlab-at-city-tech/openlab/wp-content/plugins/translatepress-multilingual/readme.txt

 * Translate all your website content directly from the front-end, in a friendly user interface (translations are displayed in real-time).
 * Fully compatible with all themes and plugins
 * Live preview of your translated pages, as you edit them.
+* Automatic translation support through [TranslatePress AI Free](https://translatepress.com/ai-free/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree), with a 2.000 AI words limit.
+* Integrates with Google Translate, allowing you to set up unlimited automatic translations using your own Google API key.
 * [Image translation](https://translatepress.com/docs/image-translation/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) support, for [translating images, sliders and other media](https://translatepress.com/translate-images-in-wordpress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree).
 * Support for both manual and automatic translation
 * Ability to [translate dynamic strings](https://translatepress.com/translate-dynamic-strings-wordpress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) (gettext) added by WordPress, plugins and themes.
-* Integrates with Google Translate, allowing you to set up Automatic Translation using your own Google API key.
 * Translate larger html blocks by merging strings into translation blocks.
 * Place language switchers anywhere using shortcode **[language-switcher]**, WP menu item or as a floating dropdown.
 * Editorial control allowing you to publish your language only when all your translations are done